 But here is what I think is most important:

 And let’s face it: the whole point of a mastermind group is to brainstorm together, right?
-Conversation brings value.
+Conversation brings immense value.

 For all types of classes and mastermind groups, here are some guidelines: